GroggyAlgorithm/GroggyAlgorithm/README.md

  <br/>

 One of my favorite personal challanges I've worked on so far?
 It's a simulation of celestial gravity using physics formulas and procedural generation for the celestial bodies!
+This one still just sticks out to me even though there's been many others.

  <br/>